frett27/OSMImport/README.md

 - At minimum of 5go of RAM is necessary for a first load
 	- Nota : RAM is used for processing complete ways and polygons, if RAM is not available, subsequent input file read are going to be done and will lead to decrease performances.

-a typical 32 Gb or RAM permit to handle France territory in a nice timeframe. (let us know your benchmarks)
+A typical 32 Gb or RAM permit to handle France territory in a nice timeframe. (let us know your benchmarks)

+- The tool only support WGS84 coordinate system for the moment as the osm datas use this coordinate system and it is quite easy to reproject thoses in an other coordinate system afterward.

 #Benchmarks